-A study of the history of the Arabs during the time of Muhammad based primarily on the material of the Qur'an.
+A study of the history of the Arabs during the time of Muhammed based primarily on the material of the Qur'an.
 Special attention given to the person of the apostle.
+Identical to ANTH 527, MEST 527, and SOCI 527.